eziohhd/EDAN70_CS_PROJECT/README.md

   - Export data and generate a 3D plot

   - Use raspberry pi + camera to realize the detection of moving objects

+## Daily report 0928

+  - Got the first version of our 3D plot.

+  ### Further plan:

+  - Make the plot nicer by some sort of calibration or error correction.